yohman/musings/2025-11-09/index.md

 And here is Shion’s reproduction of Du Bois’s graphic, using JavaScript (specifically p5.js).
 What the finished product cannot fully convey is that Shion added animation—a real-time drawing of each bar’s pathway to evoke the feeling of a journey through space and time.
 Furthermore, Shion was somehow able to overcome the mathematical challenge of creating the spiral, which requires additional logic to ensure that it does not intersect itself—that it continues inward without overlap, terminating at its center at just the right moment.

+The graphics below show Shion's animation sequence of pathway from the city to the countryside:

 ![alt text](<shion 1.png>)
 ![alt text](<shion 2.png>)
 ![alt text](<shion 3.png>)